Rajdiwate/Chatify/docs/README.md

     if there is improper input in the ws data input , emit an error event to client. the frontend will listen and  display toast for the error message

+    create a different docker file for kafka zookeeper. this will be used to create the docker compose file insted of pulling the image of apache/kafka from hub

 # TODO --->

         on accepting the invite , update the group convos